fugu-chop/launch_school/rb120_object_oriented_programming/lesson_2/6_oo_rps_outline.md

 After we come up with the initial class definitions, the final step is to orchestrate the flow of the program using objects instantiated from the classes.

+When it comes to object oriented design, we're always juggling a tradeoff between more _flexible_ code and _indirection_.
+Put another way, the more flexible your code, the more indirection you'll introduce by way of more classes.

+There's likely an optimal tradeoff on that spectrum for your application somewhere, but that place likely changes as your application matures.
+This is the source of never-ending debate and discussion in the software development field, but it really comes down to that tradeoff.
+This is where the "art" of programming comes in.

 ### Textual Description
 ```
 Rock, Paper, Scissors is a two-player game where each player chooses one of three possible moves: rock, paper, or scissors.
 The chosen moves will then be compared to see who wins, according to the following rules: